reemabal97/python-airbnb/README.md

 paris_data = listings[['latitude', 'longitude', 'price']]  # Example, you may add more columns

-# Create a base map centered around Hawaii
+# Create a base map centered around paris
 m = folium.Map(location=[48.85611488592879, 2.3490920323011752], zoom_start=10)

 # Prepare the data for the heatmap